 - Money can be used to pay for personal items and services not covered by public benefits.

-- Parents and grandparents can control how, when and where money goes to their loved one with the disability while he or she is alive and even after their passing.
-Otherwise, the only alternatives left are (1) give nothing to the child; or (2) leaving money to a pooled trust; or (3) leaving money that is not in a public benefits qualifying trust causing the loss of public benefits.
+- Parents and grandparents can control how, when, and where money goes to their loved one with a disability while he or she is alive and even after their passing.
+Otherwise, the only alternatives left are (1) give nothing to the child; (2) leave money to a pooled trust; or (3) leave money that is not in a public benefits qualifying trust, causing the loss of public benefits.

-- Numerous programs exist that are dedicated to enhancing the day-to-day quality of life for a disabled person.
-A plan can help achieve this enhanced quality of life.
+- Numerous programs exist to enhance a disabled person’s day-to-day quality of life.
+A plan can help achieve this improved quality of life.

 Understanding Financial Eligibility for Benefits and Services